An7ar35/superbubble_performance/README.md

 [deBruijn graph](http://www.homolog.us/Tutorials/index.php?p=2.1&s=1) (essentially a bi-directional multi-graph) is passed onto the algorithm(s) selected during runtime.

----
-_Unto whom that is not versed in the linguistic spaghetti of academia: I present to thee step-by-step working examples with explanations (inc pics!) for each of the algorithms covered..._

----

 //TODO pic of example graph that is used

 ### Quadratic time SuperBubble identification <a name="quadratic-algo"></a>